caocao0525/pgomv/README.md

-# Intraflow: Intracellular Movement Analysis and Visualization for *P. gingivalis* OMVs
+# Intraflow: Intracellular Movement Analysis and Visualization for *P. gingivalis* OMVs in a host cell

 The Intraflow Image Processing Algorithm is a comprehensive workflow designed to analyze intracellular vesicle movements.
 This algorithm encompasses several key steps: